 Free Version

-In the free version of CRP, if you enable the setting to search content, the algorithm gives equal weight to the post_title and post_content.
+In the free version of CRP, if you enable the setting to search content (Related posts based on title and content in the List Tuning Tab), the algorithm gives equal weight to the post_title and post_content.
 This means that a keyword found in the title is considered just as significant as one found in the content.
+If you have large volumes of content, I suggest toggling this option to see what yields the best result.

 Pro Version